 An optional tag name = scheme.
 The scheme tag field value specifies the type of signature.
 All signatures within the header must be of the same scheme.
-Currently the only supported signature types are EdDSA(Ed25519) and ECDSA(Secp256k1).
+Currently the only supported signature type is EdDSA(Ed25519).
 In the future we plan to also support ECDSA(secp256k1).